KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

                 ![KeyboardApp.SettingsScreen](keyboardapp-localescreen)
             }
             @Column {
-                A ``KeyboardApp/LocaleScreen`` can be used as the language settings screen in a keyboard app or extension.
-It lists added and available locales and lets users reorganize locales that are added to the keyboard.
+                A ``KeyboardApp/LocaleScreen`` can be used as the language settings screen in a keyboard app or in a keyboard extension.

+                The screen lists all added and all available locales, and lets users add and reorganize locales that are used by the keyboard.
             }
         }
     }